 Learning and Development.
 The Company emphasizes employee development and training for our people and the organization.
 Training and development are key elements to the overall retention, engagement, and employee experience strategy.
 Our strategy is designed to empower employees to reach their full potential, and the Company provides a wide range of development programs, opportunities, and resources needed to be successful.
 The Company has specialized programs for all audiences, including new hires, tenured employees, and leadership.
 The Company provides mentorship opportunities, self-paced and instructor-led learning channels, and a catalog of vendor-provided courses, videos, resources, and books.
 The Company is committed to its employees' overall health and providing career progression by providing individual development, readiness, and transition plans as a part of its talent review and succession planning process.
-Given our flexible work philosophy, our learning strategy supports access and equity to all employees, including in-person and virtual learning experience.
+Given our flexible work philosophy, our learning strategy supports access and equity to all employees, including in-person and virtual learning experiences.
+Comprehensive learning maps for the first year of our new hires and our front-line leaders provide a consistent, predictable and formal learning experience.
 Our learning strategy supports equity of access, just in-time learning and continued career development for our employees.